 Configuring firewall is one of the most significant task of a system administrator.
 Firewall plays a vital role in securing the data from hackers.
 A firewall configuration in general, can be explained as a collection of Profiles/Rules.
 These Profiles/Rules, are applied on a computer to determine the permission for all inbound and outbound communication on specified ports.
-Using Desktop Central, you can create new configurations to deploy specific settings or modify the existing firewall settings, which were not applied using Desktop Central.
+Using Endpoint Central, you can create new configurations to deploy specific settings or modify the existing firewall settings, which were not applied using our product.

 Rules are settings which provide advanced control for the system administrator.
 A rule is a policy, which can be forced over the profiles.
 Assume you create a profile for Domain and specify to block all inbound communication, you can still create a rule to add exception to the specified profile, and allow inbound communication to a specific port.

 Our product supports configuring firewall for computers running Windows XP and later versions.
 Our Windows firewall configuration helps you to deploy customized firewall settings at ease.
 Thus you can configure your Windows firewall settings enhancing security at your convenience.

 Follow the steps mentioned below to configure Firewall

 You should choose the profile to which you wanted to configure the firewall like Domain/Private/Public.
 You can also create a generic firewall configuration for all the profiles by selecting all.
 After specifying the profile, you will have to choose the Action, that needs to be performed on the firewall like,

 If you have chosen to turn on the firewall, then you will have to specify the action for inbound and outbound communication separately.